LilCloudCoder/RustfileIO/README.md

 # FileIO

-Fluent file operations in Rust: read, write, append, replace, or insert lines easily.
+Fluent file operations in Rust: read, write, append, replace, insert, and manipulate lines with a simple API.

 ## Features